 The analysis above assumes that the scores are continuous variables.
 However, as shown in Table \ref{tab:isat}, the scores are rounded off to the nearest one-tenth value.
 Therefore, in practice, the variables are discrete, take values $k/10$, $k=0,1,\ldots,1000$, and there are many ties in this data set.
 Also, the number of unique values for $x_i$, $y_i$, and $(x_i,y_i)$ are $602$, $456$ and $2260$, respectively, among $N=2991$ schools and districts.
 Applying the EM algorithm for the discrete case, i.e., Algorithm \ref{alg:qn} with (\ref{E-continuous}) replaced by (\ref{E-discrete}), we obtain the estimates $(\widehat q,\widehat n)=(0.933,\,18)$.
 The rank correlation under the discrete model is $0.835$, which is slightly closer to the sample rank correlation than the one under the continuous model.
 In both cases, we see that the estimated rank correlations are slightly lower than the sample rank correlation of the data.
 However, considering the few number of parameters in the models, the differences may be acceptable.

-The ISAT data set also contains names of 102 counties which the 2991 schools and districts belong to.
-Since the high positive correlation may be caused by county effect, we analyze residuals obtained by simple regressions for each margin using the name of county as a covariate.
+The ISAT data set also contains the names of 102 counties to which the 2991 schools and districts belong.
+Since the high positive correlation may be caused by county effect, we analyze residuals obtained by simple regressions for each marginal using the name of the county as a covariate.
 The residuals are plotted in the left panel of Figure \ref{fig:illinois_county}.

 Similarly to the original data, the Pearson correlation and Spearman's rank correlation of the residuals are calculated as $0.835$ and $0.840$, respectively.
 Using the EM algorithm in Section \ref{subsec:parametric}, we obtain the estimates $(\widehat q,\widehat n)=(0.917,\,19)$ and the joint density contour plot shown in the right panel of Figure \ref{fig:illinois_county}.
 The approximate variance of $\widehat q$ is $0.0001$.
 The rank correlation under the estimated model is $0.825$.
-Baker's method of maximizing profile likelihoods gives the very similar results $(\widehat q,\widehat n)=(0.919,\,19)$.
+Baker's method of maximizing profile likelihoods gives similar results: $(\widehat q,\widehat n)=(0.919,\,19)$.